wesordonez/web-dev-template/readme.md

 pip install -r requirements.txt
 ```

-6. Add a `.env` file inside the `project` folder with the following
+6. Add a `.env` file inside the `project` folder with the following:

+Note: Upon running for the first time, a secret key is generated using the `get_random_secret_key()` function.
+Copy this into the `.env` file and delete the print statement.

 ```py
 DEBUG=1
 PYTHON_VERSION=3.10